blaylockbk/SynopticPy/docs/user_guide/setup.md

 # 🔨 Setup

-To retrieve data from the Synoptic API, you first need to **register as a Synoptic user and obtain a _token_**.
-Follow the instructions on the [Getting Started Page](https://developers.synopticdata.com/mesonet/v2/getting-started/).
+You need a Synoptic account and API token to request data.

 1. Visit the [Welcome](https://docs.synopticdata.com/services/welcome-to-synoptic-data-s-web-services) page to register for an account.
 2. Navigate to your [Synoptic Data Credentials](https://customer.synopticdata.com/credentials/) and find your public tokens.
 You can generate a new token under the "Manage Tokens" tab, if needed.